benjaminjkern/cmsi-402-senior-project-lab/Documentation/Software_Development_Plan.md

 ## 1. Plan Introduction

-This Software Development Plan provides the details of the planned development for the Crowdventure software, which provides an application that will allow users to play a crowd-sourced choose your own adventure game
+This Software Development Plan provides the details of the planned development for the Crowdventure software, which provides an application that will allow users to play a crowd-sourced Choose-Your-Own-Adventure game.

 ### 1.1.
 Project Deliverables